samgeoesp/samgeoesp.github.io/index.md

 The UNIX language is used to interact with the terminal.

-Learn and get used to the following basic unix commands (ls, cp, rm, mv, cat, head, tail, cd, pwd, mkdir, rmdir) from this site: https://www.unixtutorial.org/basic-unix-commands
+Learn and get used to the following basic unix commands (ls, cp, rm, mv, cat, head, tail, cd, pwd, mkdir, rmdir).
+See this useful link.)[https://www.unixtutorial.org/basic-unix-commands]
-Also grep: grep string filename(s) = looks for the string in the files Also nano: this is used to edit files.
-If editted, use ctrl + O -> enter to save, and ctrl + X to exit.
-When changing directory, `cd` alone returns to the home directory, as does `cd ~/`, whilst `cd ..` moves back one directory.

-An asterisk `*` is used as a wildcard, e.g. `ls *.gjf` will list all files ending in .gjf.
-Be careful with this, especially when removing files (please avoid using `rm *`).
-The tab key can be used to auto complete words where the name is unambigious (e.g. ab won't autocomplete to abc if there is also a file abd in that directory)
+See LINK TO PAGE for some explanations.
 ___

 ### 6. Set up folders: